-Sri Lanka Accounting Standard - LKAS 26 Accounting and Reporting by Retirement Benefit Plans
+Sri Lanka Accounting Standard-LKAS 26 Accounting and Reporting by Retirement Benefit Plans

 Sri Lanka Accounting Standard LKAS 26 Accounting and Reporting by Retirement Benefit Plans is set out in paragraphs 1-37.
 All the paragraphs have equal authority.
-LKAS 26 should be read in the context of the Preface to Sri Lanka Accounting Standards and the Conceptual Framework for Financial Reporting.
+LKAS 26 should be read in the context of the Preface to Sri Lanka Accounting Standards and the Framework for the Preparation and Presentation of Financial Statements.
 LKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.